 - Christmas Day

-A major legal holiday is “observed” on Monday immediately after the weekend (Sunday) if the actual date of the holiday falls on a weekend.
+A major legal holiday is “observed” on the Monday immediately after the weekend if the actual date of the holiday falls on a weekend (Saturday or Sunday).
 For example, New Year’s Day (January 1, 2012) fell on a Sunday.
 Therefore, the driving community enjoyed a two (2) day holiday from the parking rules.

 Does this mean you get your Christmas presents on the actual holiday date, and the observed holiday date?

-Is Martin Luther King’s birthday a legal holiday or major legal holiday in NYC?
+Is Martin Luther King’s birthday a legal holiday or a major legal holiday in NYC?